 Fitbit has also included a SpO2 sensor here to monitor blood oxygen levels, but the feature won’t be available at launch.

 Fitbit also includes mobile payments on the Ionic through its service called, you guessed it, Fitbit Pay.
-It’s derived from tech from a company called Coin that Fitbit purchased a few years ago.
+It’s derived from a tech from a company called Coin that Fitbit purchased a few years ago.
 And it will allow you to use NFC to pay on contactless terminals with your wrist.

 Fitbit has partnered with Visa, American Express, and MasterCard, but you’ll need to make sure your bank is offering the service, and we’ve yet to hear which banks will be.